Spookysword/rey/README.md

 ```
 As you may know, most applications run by drawing frames over and over again.
 In order to do this, you need to create what is known as a **main loop**, which essentially repeats itself for the duration of the application's lifespan.
 In order to do this in grey, you use the **shouldWindowClose()** function, which returns whether or not the Window object passed in is ready to close or not.
 From there, it's very easy to make a simple while loop out of it which will run while the Window object shouldn't be closed.
 Inside this loop, two functions are called every frame: **updateWindow()**, which takes the memory address of the passed in Window, updates everything about it, and clears anything drawn from last frame, & **renderWindow()**, which takes any draw functions called prior to that point and renders them using the Window passed in.
 In between these two functions is what will be executed and drawn every frame.

-# Drawing basic stuff
+# Drawing basic shapes
 There are many functions that can draw different stuff in grey, such as shapes.
 This is a general overview of the most basic ones.
 Reminder that all draw functions should be called in the main loop, between **updateWindow()** and **renderWindow()**.
+Also, be aware that grey can draw stuff like textures, but those are in their own respective sections since drawing it includes loading and deleting it.

 ## Colors
 ```
 // Defining a color (R, G, B, A)